 Bilingual job seekers are preferred over applicants without foreign language skills.
 One can trace the impact of multilingualism in almost every field.
 Since not many people know a foreign tongue.
 Thus, a linguist expert usually paid higher than others.

-With the growing number of KPO, IT-enabled services, BPO, MNC, export-houses, Indian companies with global footprints, educational institutions, export houses, tour operators, and travel agency, the demand for language professional is skyrocketing.
+With the growing number of KPO, IT-enabled services, BPO, MNC, export-houses, Indian companies with global footprints, educational institutions, export houses, tour operators, and travel agencies, the demand for language professionals is skyrocketing.

 Knowledge of a foreign language in India automatically places you ahead of other applicants.
 To sum up, there are more than enough new openings for language learners.

 Foreign Languages that Will Make You The Most Money

 A recent revelation by Job search engine Adzuna shows more than 2.5 lakh job postings.
 It reveals which foreign languages will enable you to get a higher paying position.
 It means that studying and mastering an international language can allow you to have a high-salary job.

 The language industry comprises of many foreign languages with attractive remunerations.
 But of all the different tongues taught and in demand in India, French, Spanish, German, Chinese, and Japanese attracts the highest salary.
 In recent times, there is also a demand for less taught languages, Portuguese, Korean, Arabic, and Italian speakers in India, and it is growing.
 Overall, we can group into three broad categories.

 (i) Spanish, French, and German lead the park

 These three are among the top five high-paying foreign languages and also among the leading five in-demand languages.
 As of September 2019, the average yearly salary scale stands at six lakhs, each with just a little variation in the thousands and fractions of money that they pay in salaries.

 - Entry-level: 4 to 6 lakhs (French and German) and 3 to 5 lakhs (Spanish).